supahcraig/redpanda_basics/Benchmarking/Benchmarking.md

 ### Pick your workload yaml

 These are found in `/opt/benchmark/workload` but what I tend to do is create a new workload yaml under that path.
-Here are some examples.
+Here are some examples:

-*8k producers*
+*8k-producers.yaml*
 ```
 topics: 1
 partitionsPerTopic: 30